dkleva/bareos/docs/manuals/en/new_main_reference/source/restore.rst

 original location – that is ``/home/eric/mbox``.

-To use this feature, there are command line options as described in the :ref:`restore section restorefilerelocation` of this manual; you can modify your restore job before running it; or you can add options to your restore job in as described in :raw-latex:`\linkResourceDirective{Dir}{Job}{Strip Prefix}` and
+To use this feature, there are command line options as described in the :ref:`restorefilerelocation restore section` of this manual; you can modify your restore job before running it; or you can add options to your restore job in as described in :raw-latex:`\linkResourceDirective{Dir}{Job}{Strip Prefix}` and